 If you are willing to abide by the Charter, write to me at email@example.com and let me know.
-Then you will need to send (via e-mail) a group photograph of your club and the full names of your members as well as their photographs to my colleagues in the Listener Relations Department.
-They will make up the identity cards, and send you a welcome box filled with RFI goodies!
+Then you will need to send (via e-mail) a group photograph of your club and the full names of the members as well as their individual photographs to the Listener Relations Department.
+The Listener Relations Department will make up the identity cards, and send you a welcome box filled with RFI goodies!

-We have nine clubs in Pakistan, three of which are in Muzaffargarh: the Sungat Listeners Club, Malik Allah Bachaya, Khokhar, the RFI Lovers Club with Mubashir Bukhari as president; the Modern DX Club with Muhammad Tariq Rehman as president, and the RFI Listeners Club started by Mubashir Hussain Asher.
-In Mailsi, there’s the RFI Web Visitors Club, Abid Hussain Sajid, president, and in Chiniot, there's the Seven Stars Listeners Club with Riaz Ahmed Khan as president.
+We have 10 clubs in Pakistan, four of which are in Muzaffargarh: the Sungat Listeners Club, Malik Allah Bachaya, Khokhar, the RFI Lovers Club with Mubashir Bukhari as president; the Modern DX Club with Muhammad Tariq Rehman as president, and the RFI Listeners Club started by Mubashir Hussain Asher.
+In Mailsi, there’s the RFI Web Visitors Club, Abid Hussain Sajid, president, and in Chiniot, there's the Seven Stars Listeners Club with Muhammad Saleem Akhtar Chadhar as president.
 There are two clubs in Sahiwal: the Pak-France International Listeners Club, Shahzad Shabbir, president, and the Radio France International Online Visitors Club, Amir Jameel, president.
 Finally, there’s the RFI Fans Web Visitors Club in Khanpur, with Amir Manzoor as its president and the RFI Listeners Club in Sheikhupura, Riaz Ahmed Khan, president.

-In Bangladesh, we have eight clubs: the Kaptai RFI Fan Club, headed up by Jahangir Alam Manto, and the RFI Amour Fan Club in Rajshahi has AKM Nuruzzaman as president.
+In Bangladesh, we have 11 clubs: the Kaptai RFI Fan Club, headed up by Jahangir Alam Manto, and the RFI Amour Fan Club in Rajshahi has AKM Nuruzzaman as president.
 There are two clubs in Dhaka: one started by Wali Ahad, the RFI Club Dhaka, and the other by Royeka Khatun, the RFI Surfer’s Society Bangladesh.
 There is a club in Lalpur: the Shawon DX Corner with Rajib Kumar Mondal at the head, and two in Naogaon: the Friends Radio Club with Dewan Rafiqul Islam as president and the RFI Fan Club with Jahangir Alam as its president.
-Finally, in Nilphamari, Shahanaj Parvin Sathi is the president of the Nilshagor RFI Fan Club; in Bogra, Dr Shahinur is the president of the RFI Peace Fan Club; in Sirajganj, there's the Karatao RFI Radio Listener Club, Shariful Islam as president, and in Chapai Nawabganj, the Modhumala Radio Club, Sahadat Hossain, president.
+In Nilphamari, Shahanaj Parvin Sathi is the president of the Nilshagor RFI Fan Club; in Bogra, Dr Shahinur is the president of the RFI Peace Fan Club; in Sirajganj, there's the Karatao RFI Radio Listener Club, Shariful Islam as president, and in Chapai Nawabganj, the Modhumala Radio Club, Sahadat Hossain, president.

-And in India, there are six (!) clubs in Murshidabad: the Murshidibad RFI Women’s Club, Priyanka Paul, president; the Golden DX Club with Siddhartha Sarkar as president; the RFI Natun Radio Listeners Club with Kanchan KR Chatterjee as president; the International DX Radio Listeners Club, with the RFI Students and Sports Club section, Mr Najimuddin, president; the Metali Listeners Club and the RFI Metali Students Club, with Shivendu Paul serving as president for both clubs.
+In India, we have 17 clubs - six (!) in Murshidabad: the Murshidibad RFI Women’s Club, Priyanka Paul, president; the Golden DX Club with Siddhartha Sarkar as president; the RFI Natun Radio Listeners Club with Kanchan KR Chatterjee as president; the International DX Radio Listeners Club, with the RFI Students and Sports Club section, Mr Najimuddin, president; the Metali Listeners Club and the RFI Metali Students Club, with Shivendu Paul serving as president for both clubs.
 In Delhi, Mahesh Jain is the president of the RFI Club Delhi and in Hariharpara, the RFI Mahila Shrota Sangha (RFI Women Listeners Fan Club) is headed up by Nafisa Najim.
 In Medinipur, there’s the RFI Chaitak Listeners Club with Dr S S Bhattacharya at the helm; in Hyderabad / Miryalguda, the RFI Listeners Club is headed up by Mrs P Sreelatha Reddy; in Sainikpuri / Secunderabad, the RFI Young Stars Radio Club has Hari Madugula as president; in Maharashtra, the Marconi DX Association was created by Sandeep Jawale, and in Rampura Phul, the Green Listeners Club has Mrs Sonkia Gupta as president.
 Finally, there’s the RFI Listeners Club in Jamshedpur, SB Sharma, president; the RFI Fan Club in Nadia, headed up by Sunilbaran and Manjoo Das; the Golden Eagles Club in Keralam, Muhammad Shamim S as president, and in Assam, the RFI Listeners Club of Jorhat, Prithiwiraj Purkaystha, president.

 Which leads me to another item of interest: the "general" RFI Listeners Club.
 Everyone can belong to the RFI Listeners Club, but you will only be issued a membership number, not an identity card.
 Only members of an official RFI Club will have identity cards.
 As an RFI Listeners Club member, you will still win a premium prize if you win a Sound Kitchen quiz.
 So no reason not to join – although having an official RFI Club is really far cooler.